edwinksl/do-slack-slash/slack_slash.md

 ## Step 1 — Create and Install Slack App

 We will first create a Slack app and install it in a development Slack workspace.
 If you do not have a development Slack workspace, create one at https://slack.com/create.
-To create a Slack app, visit https://api.slack.com/apps, click on the green **Create New App** button, fill in the required information, and click on the green **Create App** button.
+To create a Slack app, visit https://api.slack.com/apps and click on the green **Create New App** button.
+Under "App Name", we will use "DigitalOcean Slack slash command".
+Select the appropriate workspace under "Development Slack Workspace" and then click on the green **Create App** button.
 After the app is created, click on **Slash Commands** and then the **Create New Command** button.
 You should see the following page:

 ![Page for creating new command.](https://i.imgur.com/78vbP8z.png)